All Episodes

 Nothing will happen to you if you ask questions.

-The White House press briefing today, Jay Carney, the White House spokes kid, actually said this.
+The White House press briefing today, Jay Carney, the White House spokeskid, actually said this.

-Uh it is something that he has discussed internally.
+It is something that he has discussed internally.

 Wow, how big of him.

-Folks, you realize this is um really magnanimous.
+Folks, you realize this is really magnanimous.

 But now I guess it's okay.